Chart Color Schemes

 Narellan's population is slightly younger than the national pattern

-Narellan's median age is 36 years, nearly matching Greater Sydney's average of 37 years.
-This is modestly below the Australian median age of 38 years.
-Compared to Greater Sydney, Narellan has a higher proportion of residents aged 65-74 (10.1%), but fewer residents aged 25-34 (13.9%).
-Between the 2021 Census and now, the population aged 75-84 has grown from 4.3% to 5.9%.
-Conversely, the proportion of residents aged 25-34 has declined from 15.7% to 13.9%.
-By 2041, demographic modeling suggests Narellan's age profile will significantly evolve.
-The 75-84 cohort is projected to grow by 75%, adding 163 residents to reach 381.
-Residents aged 65 and above are expected to drive 51% of population growth, highlighting demographic aging trends.
-Meanwhile, the 0-4 and 5-14 age cohorts are anticipated to experience population declines.
+Narellan's median age is 36 years, nearly matching Greater Sydney's average of 37.
+This is modestly under the Australian median of 38.
+Compared to Greater Sydney, Narellan has a higher concentration of residents aged 65-74 (10.1%) but fewer residents aged 25-34 (13.9%).
+Between the 2021 Census and now, the population aged 75 to 84 has grown from 4.3% to 5.9%.
+Meanwhile, the percentage of residents aged 25 to 34 has declined from 15.7% to 13.9%.
+Demographic modeling suggests that by 2041, Narellan's age profile will change significantly.
+The 75 to 84 cohort is projected to grow by 68%, adding 154 residents to reach 381.
+Residents aged 65 and above are expected to drive 54% of population growth, highlighting demographic aging trends.
+Conversely, the populations of those aged 25-34 and 0-4 are projected to decline.